Star 80: Plot

 Dorothy Stratten lies dead as her husband Paul Snider rants to himself about the events that led up to the present moment.
 The story, told through a series of flashbacks, has a linear narrative but is interspersed by Paul's rants as well as by documentary-style interviews with some of the characters.

-Paul, a brash small-time scam artist and pimp, first meets Dorothy two years earlier while she works at a Dairy Queen in her native Vancouver.
+Paul, a brash small-time con artist and pimp, first meets 17-year-old Dorothy two years earlier while she works at a Dairy Queen in her native Vancouver, British Columbia.
 He woos Dorothy with attention and flattery and a romance develops, much to the displeasure of her mother.

-Working under the delusion that he is Dorothy's only path to realization, Paul tries to run her life, uncovering a possessive streak in the process, and insists on being her personal manager.
+Working under the delusion that he is Dorothy's only path to realization, Paul attempts to run her life, uncovering a possessive streak in the process, and insists on being her personal manager.
 He convinces her to pose nude in Polaroid photographs until she sheds her initial timidity, then hires two professional photographers to take pictures of her.

 These pictures make their way to Playboy magazine founder and publisher Hugh Hefner who invites Dorothy to Los Angeles for a photo shoot.
 When Dorothy's mother refuses to sign the parental consent form, Paul forges her signature.
 Hefner makes Dorothy Playmate of the Month for the August 1979 issue, provides lodging for her and gives her a job as a Bunny at the local Playboy Club.

 Despite his constant infidelities, Paul is plagued by jealousy and feelings of inadequacy.
 He proposes marriage to Dorothy over the phone, flies to Los Angeles and alienates everyone in the Playboy Mansion with his uncouth and nervously sycophantic demeanor.
 Against the advice of Hefner and his associates, however, Dorothy proceeds with the marriage.
 They share a rented house in Rancho Park with another couple and enjoy a large social entourage, but Dorothy becomes increasingly disenchanted by Paul's possessiveness and tacky sleaze.